 In April 2005, ARB approved a new more health protective air quality standard for ozone with special consideration for children's health.
-The new state eight-hour ozone standard, set at 0.070 parts per million (ppm), is not to be exceeded and is in addition to the existing state one-hour ozone standard set at 0.09 ppm.
-This standard is anticipated to go into effect towards the end of 2006.
-Based on a preliminary examination of our ambient air quality data, Santa Barbara County will be classified as nonattainment for the state eight-hour ozone standard (please see Chapter 2 for a discussion of state eight-hour ozone standard, ARB has yet to issue any guidance for this planning effort.
-All of the measures recommended in this 2007 Plan will expedite our progress towards complying with the new state eight-hour ozone standard.
+The new state 8-hour ozone standard, set at 0.070 parts per million (ppm), is not to be exceeded and is in addition to the existing state 1-hour ozone standard set at 0.09 ppm.
+This standard became effective on May 17, 2006.
+Based on a preliminary examination of our ambient air quality data, Santa Barbara County will be classified as nonattainment for the state 8-hour ozone standard (please see Chapter 2 for a discussion of state 8-hour exceedance data).
+While ARB has yet to issue any guidance for this planning effort, we believe all of the measures recommended in this 2007 Plan will expedite our progress towards complying with the new state 8-hour ozone standard.